-- Post signs at all entrances instructing students, staff and visitors not to enter campus if they have any COVID-19 symptoms. - Require staff and students who are sick or who have recently had close contact with a person with COVID-19 to stay home. - Follow screening and other procedures for all staff and students entering the facility. - Conduct visual wellness checks of all students and take students' temperature with a no-touch thermometer. - A physical barrier, such as a glass window or clear plastic barrier on a table, for the person taking the temperature to stand behind, shall be put in place to the extent possible. - If a barrier cannot be put in place, the person measuring temperatures shall be trained and wear appropriate PPE (facemask, eye protection, and disposable gloves). - Ask all individuals about COVID-19 symptoms within the last 24 hours and whether anyone in their home has had COVID-19 symptoms or a positive test.
+- Post signs at all entrances instructing students, staff and visitors not to enter campus if they have any COVID-19 symptoms. - Require staff and students who are sick or who have recently had close contact with a person with COVID-19 to stay home. - Follow recommended symptoms screening and other procedures (e.g. Titan Screening App) for all staff and students entering the facility. - Conduct visual wellness checks of all students and take students' temperature with a no-touch thermometer.
+(Per recommendation by each site administrator based on current COVID-19 cases in school and community.) - Ask all individuals about COVID-19 symptoms within the last 24 hours and whether anyone in their home has had COVID-19 symptoms or a positive test.
 See chart for all screening questions.
-A person who answers "Yes" to any one of these questions must not be allowed to enter the school facility.
+A person who answers "Yes" to any one of these questions must not be allowed to enter the school facility unless the individual has been determined qualified to shorten isolation and quarantine procedures.